lordor93/Customer-Segmentation-Via-RFM/README.md

 # Objective
 In order to group existing customers according to their purchasing decisions, RFM analysis was used.
 By means of these segmentations, some sales and marketing strategies can be developed for each group to raise earning of company.
 # Attribute Information
--InvoiceNo: Invoice number.
+- InvoiceNo: Invoice number.
 Nominal.
 A 6-digit integral number uniquely assigned to each transaction.
 If this code starts with the letter 'c', it indicates a cancellation.
--StockCode: Product (item) code.
+- StockCode: Product (item) code.
 Nominal.
 A 5-digit integral number uniquely assigned to each distinct product.
--Description: Product (item) name.
+- Description: Product (item) name.
 Nominal.
--Quantity: The quantities of each product (item) per transaction.
+- Quantity: The quantities of each product (item) per transaction.
 Numeric.
--InvoiceDate: Invice date and time.
+- InvoiceDate: Invice date and time.
 Numeric.
 The day and time when a transaction was generated.
--UnitPrice: Unit price.
+- UnitPrice: Unit price.
 Numeric.
 Product price per unit in sterling (Â£).
--CustomerID: Customer number.
+- CustomerID: Customer number.
 Nominal.
 A 5-digit integral number uniquely assigned to each customer.
--Country: Country name.
+- Country: Country name.
 Nominal.
 The name of the country where a customer resides.
 # Data Set
 You can access data set from https://archive.ics.uci.edu/ml/datasets/Online+Retail+II.